- Admissions & Financial Aid

 Academics & Programs

 The academic departments in the College of Liberal Arts represent the long tradition of scholarly and artistic endeavor in the arts, humanities, and social sciences.
-Our departments, including the Liberal Arts Exploration Program, offer students engaging ways to understand the human and social world, and their place in it.
+Our departments offer students engaging ways to understand the human and social world, and their place in it.

 School of Communication

 The School of Communication offers BS degrees in Advertising & Public Relations, Journalism, and Professional & Technical Communication; and an MS degree in Communication & Media Technologies.
 Communication students in all programs gain proficiency as writers and speakers, study and work with traditional and new media, become adept with communication technologies, and study a related professional field.
 In addition, they complete either an original, scholarly research project or, in Journalism, a senior project and gain work experience through RIT's cooperative education program.
 Hundreds of department alumni are engaged in successful careers around the globe.

 The study of Criminal Justice combines theoretical perspectives with practical experience.
 As students study in the areas of crime, criminal behavior, social control mechanisms, administration, planning, and management, the emphasis is on problem solving techniques based on the rapidly growing body of research in the field, as well as students' own guided research.